lyft/confidant/docs/source/advanced/service_to_service_auth.html.markdown

 ## Service-to-service authentication

-When a service is created in Confidant, Confidant will generate a couple grants on the AUTH\_KEY KMS key.
+When a service is created in Confidant, Confidant will generate a couple of grants on the AUTH\_KEY KMS key.
 One grant allows the service to do encryptions or decryptions using the key, as long as the 'from' encryption context is the name of the service and the other grant allows the service to do decryptions using the